dbvdb/wise-cat/README.md

-this repository will contain all a sysadmin need to manage his linux systems.
+### This repository will contain all a sysadmin need to manage hislinux systems.